High-speed rail in Europe: Finland

 In Finland the national railway company VR operates tilting Alstom Pendolino trains.
 The trains reach their maximum speed of 220 km/h in regular operation on a 60 km route between Kerava and Lahti.
 This portion of track was opened in 2006.
 The trains can run at 200 km/h on a longer route between Helsinki and Seinäjoki and peak at that speed between Helsinki and Turku.
 The main railway line between Helsinki and Oulu is being upgraded between Seinäjoki and Oulu to allow for trains to run at speeds between 160 and 200 km/h.
 Other parts of the Finnish railway network are limited to lower speed.

 Between 2007 and 2010 the Russian line from the Finnish border to Saint Petersburg was electrified and improved to allow higher running speeds.
 The Finnish line was also upgraded where needed, mostly to 200 km/h.
 In 2010, a new service called Allegro started between Helsinki and Saint Petersburg, using the improved network.
 The service has a journey time of 3½ hours.
 It utilizes a new Pendolino model, supporting both Finnish and Russian standards.
 Four new trains have been delivered, with a top speed of 220 km/h.
 As of 2022, the service is on hold, a consequence of the 2022 Russian invasion of Ukraine.

 The planned Helsinki–Turku high-speed railway featuring new track from Espoo to Salo would be capable of maximum speeds of 300 km/h, making this the fastest railway in Finland once built.
+However the current plan only consist trains running at maximum speed of 200 km/h.